OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Particularity: standard quality control needs to take into account that data may have maliciously been changed.

   A method to detect statistical deviation is to train models on random selections of the training dataset and then feed each training sample to those models and compare results.
 TODO: Elaborate.
-  TODO: elaborate on RONI and tRONI training sample selection
+  TODO: Elaborate on RONI and tRONI training sample selection

   Links to standards: